-This community is mostly found in madhya Pardesh, Chhatisgarh, Uttar Pardesh and Jharkhand.
-According to 2011 census around 3585 Baiga community people live in Jharkhand.
-The community believes in mother nature and do not plow to obtain food.
-They speak Baigani language.
+This community is mostly found in Madhya Pradesh, Chhatisgarh, Uttar Pradesh and Jharkhand.
+According to the 2011 census around 3585 Baiga community people live in Jharkhand.
+The community believes in mother nature and does not plough to obtain food.
+They speak the Baigani language.

 Ho constitutes around 10.7% of Scheduled Tribe on Jharkhand.
 They are also found in Odisha, West Bengal and Bihar.
-They speak the Language Ho which which human in their language.
+They speak the Language Ho which is human in their language.

 Santhals is one of the largest communities in Jharkhand.
 They speak Santali Language and follow Christianity, Hinduism and Sarna Dharma.
 Sohrai is the most significant festival of Santal community.
 Chadar Badar is very famous puppetry show among these people.